Darab-nama: Story

 The story, written in prose, is about the adventures of the legendary king Darab, the son of Bahman, and Homay.
 Homay is the daughter of king Sam Čarash of Egypt and gives birth to Darab, but he sets him afloat in a box on the Euphrates.
-By the age of 13, Darab has already proven his power and youth.
+By the age of 13, Darab had already proven his power and youth.
 He is told by the launderer that he was a foundling and sets out to find his true parents.
 Finally, he meets his mother and they are reconciled.
 However, it was not yet time for Darab to assume the throne, so he sets off on series of adventures in the land and sea.

 In Oman, he falls in love with queen Tamrusia who was widowed and was of Greek origin.
 They flee Oman together by ships for the islands of Greece.
 The lovers encounter many obstacles including the storms of the sea, talismans, cannibals and sea monsters.
-But through prophetic dreams, magical cures, divine intervention and the heroic acts of Darab, they are saved.
+But through prophetic dreams, magical cures, divine intervention, and the heroic acts of Darab, they are saved.
 However, circumstances separate the two, and Darab, by this time thirty years old, reaches an island.
 In the island, he marries the former king's daughter and is crowned king.
 Meanwhile, Tamrusiya meets her brother Mehrasb, and they undergo adventures in the Greek islands.
 Circumstances lead to their separation and Mehrasb marries a mermaid (Dokhtar-e-Abi).
 Four year later, Tamrusiya returns to the sea.
 Mehrasb also sets sail, reaching an island of one-eyed people.
 Mehabs becomes their king and marries Gowharasa, the former king's widow, whose sister Zankalisa has married Darab.
 Gowharasa dies, and Mehrasb kills all her family.

 When Darab learns of the massacre of the family of Gowharasa, he conquers the island and takes Mehrasb as prisoner.
 Tamrusia reaches Darab's island, and they get married.
 Darab's other wife, Zankalisa, also arrives and kills her rival, but a new born son of Tamrusia survives.
 Darab names this son by his own name "Darab".
 Zankalisa later is poisoned by a snake bite and dies.
 Darab and his son set out to return to Persia.

 While passing through Oman, Darab learns that his mother Homay was defeated in the battle against the Caesar of Rome, who is descendant from Shahnameh mythical hero Salm, the son of Fereydun (a hero from the Shahnameh).
 Thus the Caesar of Rome is also distantly related to Darab.
 Darab prepares to aid Homay, but before he can reach her, Homay is captured in Ray (ancient name for a part of modern Tehran).
 Darab rescues her, and she turns the throne to him.
 Caesar of Rome is eventually captured and is held in Estakhr (a place in modern Fars province).
 Further fighting results in the defeat of Filqus, the brother of the Caesar.
 He is captured by Darab, and Darab demands his daughter Nahid (Old Persian Anahita, which also meant Venus) as a tribute.